Nothing Can Trump My Birthday

 Seeing that their finely orchestrated maneuver was foiled by my lack of interest, my friends have to stall by taking an extraordinarily long time in the locker room, hoping they can buy enough time for my parents to get things prepared for my entrance, which basically entails shoving dozens of friends and my huge-ass family like sardines into our finished basement so they can all jump out and shout "surprise" once I finally arrive home and make my way to my bedroom downstairs.

-I have no significant birthday milestone in 2016, but I have a special celebration anyway when my beautiful little sister Julie and her boyfriend Mike visit me in Austin.
+I have no significant birthday milestone this year, but I have a special celebration when my beautiful little sister, Julie, and her friend Mike visit me in Austin.

 Mike and I share the same birth date, and Julie thought it would be fun to treat him to a long weekend in the Texas Hill Country while also celebrating alongside her big sister, honoring two of the people she loves all at once.
 I love this idea.
 They arrive.
 Our adventure commences, but not without incident.